varszegimarcell/Optiplex-3020-Hackintosh-OpenCore/README.md

 Delete the generic 112233445566 value, and enter your MAC address into the field, without any colons.
 Save the Plist file, and it is now ready to be written out to the EFI partition of your install media.

-#### Intel HD4400 (You must do this if you have this iGPU!!!)
+#### About the Intel HD4400 iGPU

-> If you have Intel HD4600, skip this section.

-In case you've decided to stick with an Intel HD4400, you have to add some more tweaks into the config.plist file.
-The reason behind this is to force MacOS to use this GPU by injecting fake PCIe ID to it, which makes Mac believe that it is a HD4600.
-We need to add a new dictionary under the

-    DeviceProperties -> Add

-field, named

-    PciRoot(0x0)/Pci(0x2,0x0)

-We need to add five elements to that dictionary, all items must be data type.
-The field names and values are the following, seperated by an arrow. (->)

-    AAPL,ig-platform-id -> 0300220D
-    framebuffer-patch-enable -> 01000000
-    framebuffer-stolenmem	-> 00003001
-    framebuffer-fbmem	-> 00009000
-    device-id	-> 12040000

-After adding these values, save your config.plist, and it is now ready to be written out to the EFI partition of your install media.

-> Note: I highly recommend not to use an Intel HD4400 equiped CPU, as you'll experience random graphics glitches and freezes in certain apps.
-Post install setup app is one of them, as you will have random black boxes on the screen.
+I highly recommend not to use an Intel HD4400 equiped CPU, as you'll experience random graphics glitches and freezes in certain apps.
+Mac setup app (on first boot) is one of them, as you will have random black boxes on the screen.
 Preview will freeze with large image files, as well as GarageBand freezes in the audio settings menu.
 (At least, until now, these are the apps that I experienced issues with.)
 For a flawless MacOS experience, I strongly recommend to use Intel HD4600 equipped CPU, or one of the supported dGPUs.

+#### If you will add a dGPU

+In this guide, I'm not covering how to add a dedicated GPU, as it would be different for different GPUs.
+You have to do your own research here.
+However, you must change some iGPU configuration for sure.
+First, head to the

+    DeviceProperties -> PciRoot(0x0)/Pci(0x2,0x0)

+dictionary, in the config.plist file.
+Then, remove these entries:

+    disable-external-gpu
+    disable-hdmi-patches
+    enable-hdmi20
+    framebuffer-patch-enabled
+    framebuffer-fbmem
+    framebuffer-stolenmem
+    framebuffer-unifiedmem
+    hda-gfx

+After that, modify the following value like that:

+    AAPL,ig-platform-id -> 04001204

+This will put you iGPU into compute-only mode, and it will be used for encoding tasks only by macOS.
+In this state, the iGPU is not capable to drive a display.

 ### Writing out the EFI to the install media